saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 ![augmented mapmarks](mapmarks.png "Mapmarks")

+Note for now, it's not the ping wheel scope to completely overhaul the mapmark rendering, but the new mechanism is required, and opens the doors to further experimentation.

+### Mapmark technical details

 Since the augmented mapmarks are just augmenting the standard render, I have synchronized the TTL with engine mapmarks by using MapDrawCmd and ClearMapMarks callins.
 Note ClearMapMarks callin currently doesn't exist, I [prepared a PR](https://github.com/beyond-all-reason/Beyond-All-Reason/pull/3853) with this that also helps other widgets.

 The mapmark renderer is a separate widget: [gui_ping_wheel_event.lua](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget/luaui/Widgets/gui_ping_wheel_event.lua).
 Since this can be totally independent of the ping wheel, I think probably a better name can be used, like maybe `gui_local_mapmarks.lua`.

 See [here](https://github.com/saurtron/Beyond-All-Reason/blob/add-ping-wheel-widget-markmark-icons/luaui/Widgets/gui_ping_wheel_event.lua) for the augmented mapmarks version (note it's just a proof of concept for now, so implementation is quite unpolished).

-## New LuaUIMsg interplayer mapmark communication
+### New LuaUIMsg interplayer mapmark communication

 In order to support localized, locally customizable mapmarks, a new mechanism to communicate them is needed, instead of the default MapDrawCmd.